fMRI-ugent/starting-a-new-fMRI-project/README.md

 After the acceptance of your study proposal you will get a GSB number for your project (used for all comunication and booking).

 ### *Book your slot for Technical test and protocol tuning*
-Contact the GIfMI site menager Pieter Vandemaele - Pieter.Vandemaele@UGent.be to book your 2h slot;
+Contact the GIfMI site menager Pieter Vandemaele - Pieter.Vandemaele@UGent.be to book a slot;
-During this time (free of charge) Pieter Vandemaele will set your scanning protocol and will help you with all the technical test (trigger, button box, etc..)
+During this time Pieter Vandemaele will set your scanning protocol and will help you with all the technical test (trigger, button box, etc..)

 ### *Book your scanning time - the new Core Facility Management Software (CFMS)*